 Since our main data set was collected in early February, a new threat to global security has emerged in the form of Russia’s invasion of Ukraine.
 This event clearly increased news consumption across all news sources, but a second Digital News Report survey in five countries undertaken in early April saw further levels of selective avoidance, even in countries like Poland and Germany that have been directly impacted by the conflict.
 We devote a special chapter to the impact of the Ukraine crisis and attitudes towards media coverage.

-A podcast episode on the report
+An episode on the report

 A clear throughline in this year’s report is the changing habits of younger groups, specifically those under 30, whom news organisations often struggle to reach.
 Throughout this Executive Summary, and in a separate chapter, we find that this group that has grown up with social media is not just different but more different than they were in the past.
 We also explore their use of newer visual networks for news such as TikTok and Instagram, with support from a detailed qualitative study in three countries (UK, US, and Brazil).